Alabama Court Records

 How to Access Electronic Court Records in Alabama

-The second system allows access to appellate court records through Appellate Courts’ Online Information Service (ACIS).
+The second system allows access to appellate court records through the Appellate Courts’ Online Information Service (ACIS).
 This electronic database provides access to court documents from the state’s appellate courts, such as the Supreme Court, the Court of Civil Appeals, and the Court of Criminal Appeals.
 Registration is required.

 How Do I Remove Public Court Records in Alabama?

 Alabama expungement law under Title 15 of Chapter 27 of the Code of Alabama allows persons with criminal cases to expunge selected records.
 Nevertheless, the Code does not apply to all criminal charges.
-Records expunged are no longer accessible to the public and do not show up on background checks.
+Records expunged are generally no longer accessible to the public and do not show up on background checks.
 Expugnable charges are non-felony charges such as misdemeanors, violations, traffic violations, and municipal ordinance violations.
-Conditions for expungement include if;
+Conditions for expungement include if:

 - The defendant was acquitted.